-You can typically expect to try on between 5-10 dresses in an hour, although a lot will depend on the speed in which you can change, how easily accessible each dress is and how long you show each dress to any friends and family members whom come along with you.
+You can typically expect to try on between 5-10 dresses in an hour, although a lot will depend on the speed at which you can change, how easily accessible each dress is, and how long you show each dress to any friends and family members who come along with you.

 The best way to approach a bridal appointment is however to take your time with each dress, and ensure you have given each one that you try on enough time to get a feel for whether it is for you.